 ∘ Association of Tribal Archives, Libraries, and Museums

-∘ Temecula, CA and Oklahoma City, OK
+∘ Temecula, CA; Oklahoma City, OK; Cherokee, NC

-∘ October 2022 and 2023
+∘ October 2022, 2023, and 2025

 Andrew W. Mellon Opportunity for Diversity in Conservation